YagizKoc/Longhorn-Games-Case/README.md

 The main menu was created using enums, dictionaries, and a UI Manager, rather than activating/deactivating UI elements manually.
 This system is more scalable and cleaner, even for a small project.
 To achieve this, I created a UI Manager and a Game Manager using the Singleton design pattern, since these components must be universal and unique.
-Event-based UI also helps minimize unnecessary processing menu updates are only triggered when needed.
+Event based UI also helps minimize unnecessary processing menu updates are only triggered when needed.

 ## Level 1